badboj40/TDDD27/README.md

 ## Functions

-1. Use Systembolagets API for alcohol percentages.
+1. Use old Systembolaget data for alcohol percentages.
 2. Use Googles tools to extract text from images.
 3. Use Django to authenticate log-in to access account features.
 4. Use Django database to store user contributed information which will be searchable for other users.